dmytrohoi/pelican-qsb/README.md

 ## About

 Script can help to build local server or push site to GitHub.
 Have additional sub-arguments.

+**Attention!**
-        Attention!
-Use only in your virtual enviroment!
+Use only in your virtual environment!
+All "git push" actions are used with the `--force` flag, so all commits will be rewritten.

 -----
 ## Usage